KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Performance Tests And Comparison

 \subsection{Results \& comparison}

+The models are evaluated using a test dataset containing a CC $3$C-rate charging data and the VEIL2NREL dynamic current profile from the Automotive Li-ion Cell Usage Data Set \cite{luzi2018automotive}.
+The latter contains high-frequency current fluctuations representing real-world driving conditions.

-We tested each method using our generated test dataset that contains both CC charging data and a dynamic UDDS current cycle data.
-Fig.~\ref{fig:prediction_cc} and Fig.~\ref{fig:prediction_udds} illustrate the test results under CC and UDDS charging conditions, respectively.
-The top plots of Fig.~\ref{fig:prediction_cc} and Fig.~\ref{fig:prediction_udds} show the true core temperature $T_1$ (obtained from numerical integration of thermal model in MATLAB) along with the predicted core temperature $\widehat{T}_1$ using KAN-Therm and the three baseline models.
-The corresponding prediction errors (absolute difference between true and predicted values) are shown in the bottom plots of Fig.~\ref{fig:prediction_cc} and Fig.~\ref{fig:prediction_udds}.
-The zoomed inset of the error plots indicates that KAN-Therm and MLP have comparable errors while RNN and LSTM have comparable but higher prediction errors.
-Next, we present the detailed analysis of the performances of KAN-Therm and the three baseline methods with respect to three criteria: predictive accuracy, number of parameters, and computational run-time for prediction.
+Fig.~\ref{fig:prediction_cc} and Fig.~\ref{fig:prediction_udds} illustrate the test results for the CC and VEIL2NREL dynamic current testing scenarios, respectively.
+The top plots of Fig.~\ref{fig:prediction_cc} and Fig.~\ref{fig:prediction_udds} show the true core temperature $T_1$ (obtained from the battery thermal model) along with the estimated core temperature $\widehat{T}_1$ using KAN-therm model and the three baseline models.
+The corresponding estimation errors (the absolute difference between true and predicted values) are shown in the bottom plots of Fig.~\ref{fig:prediction_cc} and Fig.~\ref{fig:prediction_udds}.
+Next, we present a detailed comparison of the performance of the KAN-therm model with the three baseline neural network models, {the tree-based ensemble model} and the physics-based model \eqref{thermal dynamics}-\eqref{electrical dynamics} across five criteria: the number of trainable parameters, estimation time, and training, validation, and testing RMSE.
+Table~\ref{tab:per_compSumm} summarizes the results of this comparison.

-\textbf{Criterion 1: Predictive accuracy} The RNN model achieved a prediction RMSE of $0.0832$ and LSTM yielded a slighted lower RMSE of $0.0718$.
-These results are congruent with the findings observed in recent works as given in \cite{zhang2024benchmarking}, where they estimated the core temperature and achieved $0.079$ and $0.076$ RMSE for RNN and LSTM, respectively.
-Our proposed KAN-Therm model outperformed these ML models by achieving the lowest RMSE $0.0368$.
-This prediction accuracy is $11\%$ better than MLP, $56\%$ better than RNN, and $48\%$ better than LSTM.
-We used the physics-based model as our ground truth, so its accuracy has been excluded from the scope of the performance evaluation.

-\textbf{Criterion 2: Number of parameters:} To attain the above-mentioned accuracy levels, RNN required the highest number of parameters of $836$, followed by LSTM that required $288$ parameters, and MLP required $171$ parameters.
-In contrast, KAN-Therm required only $120$ parameters.
-This result implies that compared to the KAN-Therm model, MLP requires $1.4\times$ more, LSTM requires $2.4\times$ more, and RNN $7.1\times$ more parameters to effectively capture the intrinsic patterns in the data, making it the most lightweight among the tested models.
-The physics-based model requires only $9$ parameters from the battery dynamics to generate the data.
-This reduced data requirement is the advantage of physics-based modeling.